Hayabusa: Cruising

 In October 2003, ISAS and two other national aerospace agencies in Japan were merged to form JAXA.

 On 31 March 2004, ion thruster operation was stopped to prepare for the Earth swing-by.
 Last maneuver operation before swing-by on 12 May.
-On 19 May, Hayabusa performed Earth swing-by.
+On 19 May, Hayabusa performed a Earth swing-by.
 On 27 May, ion thruster operation was started again.

 On 18 February 2005, Hayabusa passed aphelion at 1.7 AU.
 On 31 July, the X-axis reaction wheel failed.
 On 14 August, Hayabusa's first image of Itokawa was released.
 The picture was taken by the star tracker and shows a point of light, believed to be the asteroid, moving across the starfield.
 Other images were taken from 22 to 24 August.
 On 28 August, Hayabusa was switched over from the ion engines to the bi-propellant thrusters for orbital maneuvering.
 From 4 September, Hayabusa's cameras were able to confirm Itokawa's elongated shape.
 From 11 September, individual hills were discerned on the asteroid.
 On 12 September, Hayabusa was 20 km from Itokawa and JAXA scientists announced that Hayabusa had officially "arrived".